In light of recent events, there has never been a more crucial time for communities to join together and offer help and support to those affected.

 Dutton Gregory believes in not only supporting our local community, but pioneering positive changes to society through innovative concepts such as aDoddle

 Choosing a Charity Partner for your business is an intimate process, built on matching values, staff engagement and level of impact.
 No matter the decision, there are thousands of charities left in desperate need of support, some of which lacking the funding to market themselves to communities and future sponsors, putting them at risk of closure.

 Last year was our first year of application-led Charity Partnerships, voted for by our staff.
 We received over 60 applications in 2 weeks, purely through word-of-mouth, and limited social networking.

 Since the start of March, we have already received over 100 requests from charities asking about our Partnerships.

 Our aim is to look at new ways of supporting our community – not just by donating, but by joining the dots between those in need and organisations that can offer help, and maximising the support we have to offer, through projects such as aDoddle.

-Cate Battson, CSR Coordinator for Dutton Gregory Solicitors added:
+Cate Battson, Head of CSR for Dutton Gregory Solicitors added: